Paul Rayner

 We will examine the nature of motivation in terms of the four intrinsic rewards that drive positive engagement, and also how certain approaches to measuring and managing performance lead to organizational dysfunction.
 We will also show how the application of lean principles such as building quality into the product, respect for people and optimizing the whole enable more effective approaches to motivation and metrics in software development.

-This is a hands-on 3 hour workshop with Cucumber using Java, you will need a laptop running the JDK and a text editor (doesn't have to be an IDE).
+This is a hands-on 90 minute workshop with Cucumber-JVM using Java, you will need a laptop running the JDK and a text editor (doesn't have to be an IDE).
 Class tools, materials and code exercises will be provided.